Dilution amount chart

 Essential Oil Dilution

 Even some oils that are frequently used neat should be diluted for children, people with particularly sensitive skin, or when covering a large area on the body.
 Pure, undiluted oils will absorb very quickly into the skin.
 Using a carrier oil will help you massage the oil into a larger area.
 It will also help to avoid using more than is necessary, potentially wasting your precious oils.
+Diluting will not reduce the efficacy of an oil – when in doubt, dilute.

 Essential oil dilution is usually specified in terms of either a percentage or a number of drops to be added to an amount of carrier oil.
 The chart helps to convert from percentage to the number of drops of essential oils required.